Economic Snapshot for the Euro Area

 Euro Area Economic News

-The Netherlands’ economy slowed in the final quarter of 2016, on the back of weaker private consumption and falling fixed investment.
+The Netherlands’ economy slowed in the first quarter of 2017, on the back of weaker private consumption and a less supportive external sector.